emarsden/pg-el/README.md

 don't include the GnuTLS support which we use to calculate HMACs.
 They may however work against a database set up to allow unauthenticated local connections.

+You may be interested in an alternative library [emacs-libpq](https://github.com/anse1/emacs-libpq) that enables access to PostgreSQL from Emacs by binding to the libpq library.

 ## Installation